This article has been updated and improved. It was originally published in October 2013.

 They are attempting to extract it for human use, which would create a natural sunscreen for humans, however it could potentially destroy a huge portion of the coral reefs.
 Other sources claim to just mimic the process.

-There is nearly 20 million tons of gold floating around in all that salt water.
-With only 1 ton being worth nearly $37,000,000 the ocean is truly worth its weight in gold.
+There is nearly 20 million tons of gold hiding in all that salt water.
+With only 1 ton being worth nearly $37,000,000, the ocean is truly worth its weight in gold.
 Before you go quit your day job and become an ocean gold hunter, though, you should be aware that most of the gold in the ocean is dissolved and is so diluted that you probably won’t get more than 13 billionths of 1 gram of gold in a liter of seawater.

 There is more concentrated gold at the ocean floor, but as the US National Ocean Service points out, it is usually 1-2 miles below the surface and encased in rock that would have to be mined to actually reach the gold.
 That makes me think maybe instead of getting rich off the ocean, we’re supposed to appreciate the impossible beauty of it instead.

 But when it comes to the ocean, we have explored less than 5%.
 That’s nothing!
-SO… who are the real aliens here?
+SO…who are the real aliens here?
 Martians?
-Or this guy (to the right).
+Or this guy (pictured below)?